OwenDa/portfolio-1/README.md

 9. [GTMetrix](https://gtmetrix.com/), [PingDom](https://tools.pingdom.com), [Page Speed Insights](https://pagespeed.web.dev/) and [Lighthouse](https://developers.google.com/web/tools/lighthouse) were all used at various points to assess performance.
 10. [W3C](https://www.w3.org/)'s [Markup Validation Service](https://validator.w3.org/) and [CSS Validation Service](https://jigsaw.w3.org/css-validator/) were used to validate all code.
 11. The website [Can I Use?](https://caniuse.com/?search=avif) was used to check browser support for certain features.
-12. Browswers Chrome (Google) and Edge (Microsoft) were used during development and testing.
+12. Browsers Chrome (Google) and Edge (Microsoft) were used during development and testing.
-13. Chrome extension [GoFullPage](https://chrome.google.com/webstore/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl) was used to generate full page screenshots.
+13. Chrome extension [GoFullPage](https://chrome.google.com/webstore/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl) was used to generate full-page screenshots.
 </details>

 ### Image Credits: